dbczumar/databricks-opentelemetry-collector-app/README.md

 **Solution:**
 1. Use a different MLflow experiment name in `app.yaml`, OR
-2. Use the existing table prefix that was previously configured for this experiment (shown in the error message)
+2. Use the existing table prefix and location that was previously configured for this experiment (shown in the error message)